 Viktor Frankl’s book, Man’s Search for Meaning, showcases the power of a future vision.
 Frankl found the strength to continue fighting for his life in a Nazi concentration camp during World War II.
 Overworked, underfed, struggling to survive the bitter cold winter, with friends dying all around him, he began to envision one day being free from the concentration camp, lecturing to crowds on the psychology of concentration camps.
 All of his challenges became experiences that informed his future work.
 He found purpose in his pain, and a greater reward to strive for.

 In contrast, those who lost hope around Frankl began deteriorating, succumbing to illness and mental breakdowns, losing the will to go on, and surrendering to hopelessness and death.
 Frankl survived, eventually being liberated by American soldiers.
 He went on to write books, earn his Ph.D., and give lectures all over the world.

 We also witness the power of vision in the life of Jesus in Hebrews 12:2, who “for the joy that was set before him endured the cross.”
 That joy was receiving “all authority on heaven and earth” (Matthew 28:18) and giving you and I the “right to become children of God” (John 1:12).

 You can take heart because Jesus sees you, cares, and mourns with you.
 He has overcome the world (John 16:33), is ruling and reigning over all that is going on in this time (Psalm 47:8), and will one day make all things right and new (Revelation 21).

 Lastly, let me encourage you to take these next steps to win mentally and emotionally during COVID-19.

 1. Work through the five step process in this article, starting with one loss or painful experience.

-3. Check out josh.org/resolution for more resources about our new global initiative to help people overcome hurts and struggles, and thrive.
+3. Explore this website (resolutionmovement.org) for more resources to overcome hurts and struggles, and thrive.